malaviya-parth/CN/06_TransportLayer/03_Additionals/01_congestion.md

 - A FIFO queue holds the packets.
 If the traffic consists of fixed-size packets, the process removes a fixed number of packets from the queue at each tick of the clock.
 - If the traffic consists of variable-length packets, the fixed output rate must be based on the number of bytes or bits instead of packets for e.g. if the rule is 1024 bytes per tick, a single 1024-byte packet can be admitted on a tick, two 512-byte packets, four 256-byte packets, and so on.
 #### Algorithm for variable length packet
-- Initialize a counter tto n at t he tick of the clock.
+- Initialize a counter to n at the tick of the clock.
 - If n is greater than the size of the packet, send the packet and decrement the counter by the packet size.
 Repeat this step until n is smaller than the packet size.
 - Reset the countner and go to step 1.